About Impacted Teeth

 Patients may have some discomfort, inflammation, or bleeding after their surgery that can usually be treated with a cold compress and over-the-counter pain relievers.
 Patients will be given instructions on how to care for their mouth, which may include special mouth rinses or antibiotics.
 Patients should schedule a follow-up appointment so Dr. Reddy or Dr. Phillips can assess the results and adjust the treatment plan if needed.
 They will help patients determine when their teeth are ready for orthodontic treatment.

 Plan Your Procedure

-Schedule a consultation with Dr. Reddy or Dr. Phillips at Garland Oral Surgery in North Texas to make sure your teeth are ready for orthodontics so you don't waste time and money.
+Schedule a consultation with Dr. Reddy or Dr. Phillips at Garland Oral Surgery and Dental Implant Center to make sure your teeth are ready for orthodontics so you don't waste time and money.
 At your appointment, they can use digital X-rays and other technology to determine if you need pre-orthodontic treatment.
 A custom treatment plan can be created to prepare your teeth before orthodontics for longer-lasting and more attractive results.